 I couldn’t agree more.

 If you ask people why they write stories of change, they might say it’s an attempt to share learning with others who are pursuing similar goals (and certainly I would advocate for stories of change over quantitative indicators any day!).
 Or a public relations exercise to raise an organisation’s profile and demonstrate credibility among current and prospective donors or partners.
 Or both.
-And in some cases, if they’re really honest, they might say it’s ‘because our donor asked us to’.

 How we might reimagine them